2015 United Kingdom general election: Election process

 Although the Conservative Party planned for the number of constituencies to be reduced from 650 to 600, through the Sixth Periodic Review of Westminster constituencies under the Parliamentary Voting System and Constituencies Act 2011, the review of constituencies and reduction in seats was delayed by the Electoral Registration and Administration Act 2013.
-The next boundary review was set to take place in 2018; and so the 2015 general election was contested using the same constituencies and boundaries as in 2010.
+The next boundary review was set to take place in 2018, so the 2015 general election was contested using the same constituencies and boundaries as in 2010.
 Of the 650 constituencies, 533 were in England, 59 were in Scotland, 40 were in Wales and 18 were in Northern Ireland.

 In addition, the 2011 Act mandated a referendum in 2011 on changing from the first-past-the-post voting system to an alternative vote system for general elections.
 The Conservative–Liberal Democrat coalition government agreed to holding a referendum.
 The referendum was held in May 2011 and resulted in the retention of the existing voting system.
 Before the previous general election the Liberal Democrats had pledged to change the voting system, and the Labour Party had pledged to hold a referendum on any such change.
 The Conservatives, however, promised to keep the first-past-the-post system, but to reduce the number of constituencies to 600.
 Liberal Democrats' plan was to reduce the number of MPs to 500, and for them to be elected using a proportional vote system.

-The Government increased the amount of money that parties and candidates were allowed to spend on campaigning during the election by 23%; a move decided against the advice of the Electoral Commission.
+The Government increased the amount of money that parties and candidates were allowed to spend on campaigning during the election by 23%, a move decided against the advice of the Electoral Commission.
 The election saw the first cap on spending by parties in individual constituencies during the 100 days before Parliament's dissolution on 30 March: £30,700, plus a per-voter allowance of 9p in county constituencies and 6p in borough seats.
 An additional voter allowance of more than £8,700 is available after the dissolution of Parliament.
 In total, parties spent £31.1m in the 2010 general election, of which the Conservative Party spent 53%, the Labour Party spent 25% and the Liberal Democrats 15%.
 This was also the first UK general election to use individual rather than household voter registration.